-In this beautiful Corsica Road Trip article, you will find my best tips for Visiting Corsica which is also perfect for family travel with young children.
+In this beautiful Corsica Road Trip article, you will find the best tips for Visiting Corsica which is also perfect for family travel with young children.
 This 7-day itinerary will cover North Corsica and the Corte region.
-Corsica is the best known for its beaches especially in the South near Port Vecchio and Ajaccio, however for this Corsica trip as we were leaving from Nice to Bastia by ferry and were keen to visit more of the untouched and beautiful villages that Corsica offers.
+Corsica is the best known for its beaches especially in the South near Port Vecchio and Ajaccio, however for this Corsica road trip we will be focusing more of the untouched and beautiful villages that Corsica offers.
 Corsica really is one of the best destinations for family travel and a road trip is the best way to experience all the natural beauty of Corsica.

 Where is Corsica on the map? and how to get there?